Richmond and Danville Railroad: April 1865

 Following successful Union attacks on April 1, 1865, Confederate Gen. Robert E. Lee abandoned Petersburg and headed west and south in an attempt to join Gen. Joseph Johnston's army in North Carolina.

 After evacuating Richmond the next day, on April 2, 1865, Confederate President Jefferson Davis and his cabinet left Richmond on the R&D. The departing Confederates set fire to the bridge across the James River between Richmond and Manchester.
 They traveled to Danville, where they attempted to set up a temporary government.

-On reaching Amelia Courthouse during the morning of April 4, 1865, Lee searched the commissary stores, finding abundant ordnance but no food.
+On reaching Amelia Court House during the morning of April 4, 1865, Lee searched the commissary stores, finding abundant ordnance but no food.
 Lee waited 24 hours in vain there for R&D trains to arrive with badly needed supplies.
 Union cavalry, meanwhile, sped forward and cut the Richmond & Danville at Jetersville.
 Lee had to abandon the railroad, and his army stumbled across rolling country towards Lynchburg.
 On the morning of April 9, 1865, Palm Sunday, Lee met Grant in the front parlor of Wilmer McLean's home near Appomattox Court House to surrender.

 Reconstruction (1865–94)

 With the support of Virginia Governor Francis H. Pierpont, Algernon S. Buford became president of the 140 mi R&D on September 13, 1865.
 Repair work began on war-damaged tracks, including the bridge across the James River between Manchester and Richmond.

 Over the next 20 years, Buford, Richmonder James H. Dooley, and other leaders extended the railroad's trackage to 3,000 miles through construction and acquisition.
 Early acquisitions included the Piedmont Railroad in 1866 and a 25-year lease of the North Carolina Railroad in 1871.

 In 1871, the Southern Railway Security Company acquired the 60 percent stake in the railroad held by the state of Virginia.
-Another large shareholder was the Pennsylvania Railroad Company.
+Another large shareholder was the Pennsylvania Railroad.

 In 1877, Buford joined with Andrew Talcott, Thomas Mann Talcott, and others to form the Bon Air Land and Improvement Company, a land investment that added a resort train stop in Bon Air six miles east of Richmond.

 In 1880, control of the R&D was acquired by William P. Clyde and interests that controlled the Richmond, York River and Chesapeake Rail Road Company.

 In 1881, the Richmond and West Point Terminal Railway and Warehouse Company was organized to develop and expand the R&D, whose charter limited its control of connecting railroads.

 In 1882, the R&D, along with the North Carolina Railroad, Northwestern North Carolina Railroad, Charlotte, Columbia and Augusta Railroad, Atlanta and Charlotte Air-Line Railway and the Columbia and Greenville Railroad lines were being operated as the Piedmont Air-Line System advertised as the shortest line between New York, New Orleans and Texas.
 One improvement that year was the installation of two steam powered Nutter car hoists in north Danville, Virginia in order to allow truck exchange to allow cars to be exchanged across the break of gauge with the Virginia Midland Railway.